willfurnass/sheffield_hpc/bessemer/software/apps/maven.rst

 	module load Java/11.0.2

 After this any of the Maven commands can be run from the prompt.
-The available commons can be obtained using:
+The available commands can be obtained using:

 .. code-block:: none